CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 Which statement correctly describes the error?

-- There is no DSN prefix `psql:` on line 9.
+- There is no `psql:` DSN prefix on line 9.

 - On line 9, the DSN parameters are separated by a semicolon `;`.

-- The database server's hostname `newhost` on line 1 is incorrect.
+- The database server's hostname `newhost` on line 2 is incorrect.

 - There is no open curly brace `{` after the `if` statement on line 10.